7th Congress of the Workers' Party of Korea: Congress

-The Congress continued on 7 May with Kim Jong-un's report on the work of the 6th Central Committee.
-In the report, Kim Jong-un reiterated the country's nuclear policy, calling it "a responsible nuclear weapons state".
+The Congress continued on 7 May with Kim Jong Un's report on the work of the 6th Central Committee.
+In the report, Kim Jong Un reiterated the country's nuclear policy, calling it "a responsible nuclear weapons state".
 According to Kim, North Korea would not use nuclear weapons unless its sovereignty was violated.
 With regards to the economy, Kim announced the country's first Five-Year Plan since the 1980s.
 Speeches by other delegates expressed support for Kim's report.

 A decision on approving Kim's report was unanimously adopted on 9 May.
 In it, the party vowed to continue building a more extensive nuclear arsenal.
 A report on the work of the Central Auditing Commission was then heard.

-On the 9th, foreign journalists were briefly let in the Congress venue for the first time, during the announcement of Kim Jong-un's election as Chairman of the Workers' Party of Korea.
+On the 9th, foreign journalists were briefly let in the Congress venue for the first time, during the announcement of Kim Jong Un's election as Chairman of the Workers' Party of Korea.
 The Congress ended on the 9th, and the day also saw a huge parade in Pyongyang in its honor.

 Elections

-On May 9, Kim Jong-un was re-elected to the leadership of the party.
+On 9 May, Kim Jong Un was re-elected to the leadership of the party.
 His title in this capacity was changed from First Secretary to Chairman of the Workers' Party of Korea, a title reminiscent of that held by his grandfather before 1966: Chairman of the Central Committee of the Workers' Party of Korea.

 15 members were elected to the 7th Central Auditing Commission: Choe Sung-ho, Pak Myong-sun, Kim Kyong-nam, Hwang Chol-sik, Kim Yong-chol, Ri Yong-ik, Kim Myong-hun, Kye Yong-sam, Jo Jong-ho, Kye Myong-chol, Jang Jong-ju, Pho Hui-song, Jong Pong-sok, Choe Kwon-su and Ho Kwang-uk.
-The Commission soon convened and chose as its Chairman Choe Sung-ho and Vice-Chairwoman Pak Myong-sun.
+The Commission soon convened and chose as its Chairman Choe Sung-ho and Vice-chairwoman Pak Myong-sun.

-129 members and 106 alternate members were elected to the 7th Central Committee, including Kim Jong-un.
+129 members and 106 alternate members were elected to the 7th Central Committee, including Kim Jong Un.
 It held its first plenum immediately after the Congress, on 10 May, and elected officials.